jehboyes/finance_manager/docs/source/glossary.rst

         Teaching contracts therefore had both an FTE *and* a Fraction.
 The 'fraction' figure disappeared from the teaching contracts in 2017.
         Historically, the 'fraction' concept has also been used with term-time pastoral posts, but is no longer in common use.

-        Fractional Academic salaries are calculated differently to most: see the following section ofr more details.
+        Fractional Academic salaries are calculated differently to most: see the following section for more details.

     Fractional Academic Salary